Potential faculty advisors

 Eytan Adar, Associate Professor.
 Intelligent user interfaces, information retrieval, behavioral data mining, visualization.

 Nazanin Andalibi, Assistant Professor.
 HCI; Social computing; social media; social technologies, stigma, & distress; marginality; self-disclosure & privacy; social support; wellbeing; reproductive health; emotional artificial intelligence & ethics.

 Christopher Brooks, Research Assistant Professor.
 Learning analytics; educational data mining; machine learning; information visualization.

 Ceren Budak, Assistant Professor.
 Information analysis and retrieval; computational social science.

 Tawanna Dillahunt, Assistant Professor.
 Human-computer interaction; social computing, and computer-supported cooperative work; ubiquitous computing; information and communication technologies and social change; sustainability.

 Ron Eglash, Professor.
 STEM equity; ethnocomputing; generative justice.

 Barry Fishman, Arthur F Thurnau Professor.
-Learning science; learning technologies; gameful learning.
+Learning sciences; learning technologies; gameful learning.

 Patricia Garcia, Assistant Professor.
 Socio-cultural research on race, gender, and technology; STEM equity; qualitative action research.

 Eric Gilbert, John D. Evans Endowed Professor of Information and Associate Professor.
 Social computing; computer-supported cooperative work; data science; mixed methods.